procore/sift/README.md

 `scope_params` can also accept symbols that are keys in the `params` hash.
 The value will be fetched and passed on as an argument to the scope.

+### Sorting on Arrays (Non Active Record Collection)
+This feature is not currently supported.
+Brita will not error if you attempt to sort on an array, but it will just return the original collection without sorting applied.

 ## Consumer Usage